gdeol4/Geosegmentation_model/README.md

 |-----------|--------------------|--------------------------------|
 | 0.153137  | 0.150961           | 8100 (81.0%)                   |

 HasCrCard and EstimatedSalary are removed as these variables have the next highest p-values (above 0.05).
-After running the model agagin without these two variables there is a slight increase in accuracy and R-squared score.
+After running the model again without these two variables there is a slight increase in accuracy and R-squared score.
 Now the model shows no variables with a p-value above the threshold.

 | variables      | coefficients | p-values   |     |
 |----------------|--------------|------------|-----|